TKamote/inspectnreport/README.md

 - Create professional PDF reports directly from your mobile device
 - Take photos or select from gallery and add them to your reports
 - Add location information and observations for each photo
-- Choose from multiple PDF layouts for different reporting needs
+- Choose from simplified PDF layouts for better usability
 - Include company information and report details
 - Generate and share PDF reports instantly